iamtecheater/penetration-testing-cheat-sheet/README.md

 Google Dorks will not show directories nor files that are disallowed in `robots.txt`, to check for such directories and files use [httpx](#httpx).

-Append `site:somedomain.com` to limit your scope to a specified domain or `site:*.somedomain.com` to limit your scope only to subdomains.
+Append `site:www.somedomain.com` to limit your scope to a specified domain/subdomain or `site:*.somedomain.com` to limit your scope to all subdomains.
+Append `site:*.somedomain.com -www` to exclude `www` subdomain from results.

 Simple Google Dorks examples: